WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 -   `boolean`: Whether the block is currently highlighted.

+### isBlockInPlaceholderState

+Checks if a given block is in Placeholder state.
+This is useful for showing/hiding controls and other things, depending on this state.

+_Parameters_

+-   _state_ `Object`: Global application state.
+-   _clientId_ `string`: The block to check.

+_Returns_

+-   `boolean`: True if the block is in Placeholder state.

 ### isBlockInsertionPointVisible

 Returns true if we should show the block insertion point.